What is LTV in SaaS?

 Here's a real example of how value accumulates over time, and why that first-month conversion value is misleading:

-The impact is dramatic.
-Let's say you have two campaigns running.
-Campaign A brings in 100 customers at $50 CAC who stay for 3 months and generate $300 each.
-Campaign B brings in 50 customers at $100 CAC who stay for 24 months and generate $2,400 each.
-Without LTV data, your ad platform sees Campaign A as the winner (lower CPA, more volume).
-With LTV data, Campaign B is clearly superior (4:1 ROI vs 2:1 ROI).
+Here's what this costs you: Campaign A brings 100 customers at $50 CAC who churn after 3 months ($300 each).
+Campaign B brings 50 customers at $100 CAC who stay 24 months ($2,400 each).
+Without LTV data, your ad platform thinks Campaign A is winning (lower CPA, more volume).
+With LTV data, Campaign B is obviously better (4:1 ROI vs 2:1 ROI).
+You've been doubling down on the wrong campaign.

 How to Calculate LTV